planetary/.github/STANDARDS.md

 ## Questions or Feedback?

-**For Standards Questions**:
-- Create issue in `planetary/.github` repo
+- Create an issue in this repository
-- Tag @lead-engineer or @director-tech
-- Discuss in #engineering Slack channel

-**For Project-Specific Implementation**:
-- Create Linear ticket in project board
+- Open a pull request with proposed changes
-- Reference this standards doc
+- Reference this standards doc in discussions
-- Tag appropriate team members

 ---